HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 * A Quality Specification has one or more Tests.
 * Each Test has one or more Stages.
 * Each Stage has one or more Acceptance Criteria.
-* A Quality Specification is stated for either a Drug Product or an Ingredient (API) or an Excipient/Raw Material.
+* A Quality Specification is declared for either a Drug Product or an Ingredient (API) or an Excipient/Raw Material.
+The same subject refence is used for both excipients and raw material.
-    * Refer to [Substance Control of Materials](https://build.fhir.org/ig/HL7/FHIR-us-pq-cmc/eCTD32S23.html) for Quality Specification for a Raw Material.
+    * The Quality Specifications for all the raw materials for a Drug Substance are packaged together in a single bundle. in Refer to [Substance Control of Materials](https://build.fhir.org/ig/HL7/FHIR-us-pq-cmc/eCTD32S23.html) for Quality Specification for a Raw Material.

 ### Representation in FHIR